All Episodes

 That's natural.

-That's what's idiotic and insane about Obama nomics.
+That's what's idiotic and insane about Obamaomics.

-And we didn't like it.
+We've been there and we didn't like it.

-And we improved our quality of life, and we made things cleaner.
+And we improved our quality of life and we made things cleaner.

-Because my friends, it isn't.
+Because, my friends, it isn't.

 All right, to the phones to Bayonne, New Jersey.